John Lautner-Designed Homes

 That’s because this famous mid-century American architect’s stunning space-age homes (including the Elrod House, pictured above) serve perfectly as movie sets: they’re dramatic, make a huge visual impact and frankly, they don’t look like anything else on earth.
 A lucky few, like publisher Benedikt Taschen, have made their home inside these iconic cinematic sets.

 Trained by Frank Lloyd Wright and with a career spanning over 50 years, Lautner established his practice in Los Angeles.
 His style is often categorized as “organic modernism” and feels warmer than designs by contemporaries Richard Neutra or Rudolph Schindler.
 Lautner houses are beautiful for their looks alone, but it’s fun to discover which movies were filmed there.

 The Elrod House in Palm Springs housed villainous gymnasts, Bambi and Thumper, in Diamonds are Forever.
-Watch them battle against Sean Connery in all their tumbling glory in this montage.

 Every detail of Tom Ford’s stylish movie debut, A Single Man, was gorgeously rendered, including Colin Firth’s abode, the Schaffer house in Verdugo Hills, California.
 Unbelievably, this house stood idle on the market for four years until it was sold for $1.3 million in December 2012.